Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 Managing servers

-claude mcp list # List all servers
+claude mcp list # List

-claude mcp get github # View details
+claude mcp get github # Details

-claude mcp remove github # Remove a server
+claude mcp remove github # Remove

-/mcp # Check status inside Claude Code
+/mcp # Status / auth inside Claude Code

-2.4 MCP installation scopes
+2.4 MCP Install Scopes

-local (default)~/.claude.jsonThis project, personal only
+local (default)~/.claude.jsonThis project, just you

-project.mcp.jsonShared with team (Git commit)
+project.mcp.jsonShared with team (Git)

 # Install for team sharing